awesome-astra/docs/docs/pages/develop/api/graphql.md

 **✅ Querying Data** :

-Stay on the same screen and sinmply update the query with
+To query the data, switch to the `graphql/library` endpoint and execute the following

 ```
 query oneBook {
     books (value: {title:"Moby Dick"}) {